smapiot/piral-templates/templates/README.md

 # Piral Template Packages

-Piral is developed as a monorepo.
+The set of Piral templates are developed in a monorepo.

 ## Available Template Packages